man-group/ArcticDB/docs/mkdocs/docs/aws.md

 There are detailed guides on the AWS website on S3 configuration.
 You can start with the [Creating your first bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) page.

 Best practices with AWS S3 can depend on your situation.
-If your looking to try our ArcticDB on AWS S3 then a reasonably simple approach is the following.
+If you're looking to try ArcticDB on AWS S3 then a reasonably simple approach is the following.

 ### 1. Create an IAM user